bhi-kimlab/BiSpark/docs/README.md

 # BiSpark on Amazon cloud

-Now pre-built BiSpark AMI(AMI#: xxx, Region: Ohio) on the Amazon EC2.
-Belows are step by step procedure.
+Now pre-built BiSpark AMI(AMI#: xxx, Region: Ohio) is available on the Amazon EC2.
+Belows are step-by-step procedure of how to deploy the BiSpark by using the AMI.

 - Creating cluster instance based on BiSpark AMI.
   1. Set the region of EC2 as US East (Ohio).